Credit Pulls: What They Are, Who Can Do Them & More

 For more information, we suggest reading WalletHub’s article on soft vs. hard credit inquiries.

 The type of credit report that a credit pull reveals depends on the situation.
 Lenders will get your full credit report, as can you from certain free credit report websites.
 This includes AnnualCreditReport.com and WalletHub.
 Other free credit report sites only provide summaries, unfortunately.
 Employers will also see a basic version of your credit report, if you apply for a job that requires financial responsibility or a security clearance.

-Your credit report itself will show: 1) Personal Information; 2) Credit History; 3) Credit Inquiries; and 4) Public Records.
-If you’d like to learn more about what these terms mean, check out WalletHub’s guide on what’s included in a credit report.
+Your credit report itself shows a lot of information, including: 1) Personal Information; 2) Credit History; 3) Credit Inquiries; and 4) Public Records.

 Credit Pulls Databases: Not An Effective Tool

 So-called “credit pulls databases” compile anecdotes from consumers about which credit bureaus certain lenders pull from, what credit score you need to get approved for certain credit cards, and what credit limits those cards provide.
 They are not effective or reliable because the reports are not verified or vetted in any way.
 And there aren’t enough of them for an accurate sample.
 What may be the case for one person may be completely different for another similar applicant.